Relations between China and Japan

 Post War Relations

-By 1945 Japan was in retreat, its control of Myanmar/Burma had been lost, and bombs from American planes were destroying Japanese factories.
+By 1945 Japan was in retreat, its control of Myanmar/Burma had been lost, and bombs from American planes were destroying factories in Japan.
 At the time of the dropping of the Hiroshima and Nagasaki atomic bombs, Russia was already poised to take Manchuria from Japan.
 During the Civil War and after the Communist victory in 1949, Communist China saw Japan as under American control and animosity continued between the two countries.
 Japan was portrayed as supporting the American army against China in the Korean conflict.
 Although Japan is often categorized as a western democracy the actual situation is more complex with many Confucian doctrines still very much in evidence.
-For example the Liberal Democratic Party (LDP) has virtually monopolized power since 1955.
+For example the Liberal Democratic Party (LDP) has virtually monopolized power since 1955 (only out of office 1993-94 and 2009-14).

 Tokyo, Japan